The Travelling Stranger In Istanbul Turkey or An Angel In Istanbul?

 Often tourists and travelers demand or act as though they have ‘rights’, but we believe we are guests in their country and in this case we were guests of Turkey.

 Not a day went by as we journeyed through Turkey that a stranger did not help us.
 It was often directions, something a little extra for my son at a meal, or a smile.
 We stayed at a hotel and the owner (when we chatted and told him we had visited Troy) went and gave my son a little Troy statue that we will cherish forever because we remember ‘the little things’ and they hold special memories of the kindness towards us.

 We stayed at a hotel and the owner (when we chatted and told him we had visited Troy) went and gave my son a little Troy statue that we will cherish forever because we remember ‘the little things’ and they hold special memories of the kindness towards us.

 Now – just a couple of years later, the streets of Istanbul are not so crowded.
 The tourists are few, and the travelers who stay certainly wouldn’t be blocked by crowds like we were that day.

 The Grand Bazaar is still packed with Turkish lamps, painted pottery and traditional wares for sale, as the seller waits in hope for a sale that day.
 But it is not packed with tourists.

-But they can show you true the true hospitality of Istanbul.
+But they can show you truly the true hospitality of Istanbul.

 Our world journey has taken us to 70 countries now over nearly 5 years.

 We do not live with fear because we believe God takes care of us.
-For I was recently told “more people choke on a fish bone than get caught in a terrorist attack”.
+I was recently told, “more people choke on a fish bone than get caught in a terrorist attack”.

-We look forward to travelling to Istanbul once more.
+We look forward to traveling to Istanbul once more.